The Power of Contrast for Feature Learning: A Theoretical Analysis: Comparison of Self-Supervised Contrastive Learning and Autoencoders/GANs

 The constant $c'$ appearing in Theorem \ref{thm: best linear predictor risk PCA lower bound} is a constant term independent of $d$ and $n$.
-Thus, when $d$ is sufficiently large compared to $r$ and $d/n$ is small, the upper bound of downstream task performance via contrastive learning in Theorem \ref{thm: best linear predictor risk CL} is smaller than the lower bound of downstream task performance via autoencoders.
+Thus, when $d$ is sufficiently large compared to $r$ and $d/n$ is small, the upper bound of in-domain downstream task performance via contrastive learning in Theorem \ref{thm: best linear predictor risk CL} is smaller than the lower bound of in-domain downstream task performance via autoencoders.
 The assumption of $r \leq r_c$ in Theorem \ref{thm: best linear predictor risk PCA lower bound} is assumed for clarity of presentation.
 Using the same techniques in the proof of Theorem \ref{thm: best linear predictor risk PCA lower bound}, one can obtain a constant lower bound for autoencoders with slightly stronger assumptions, for example, $\rho^2 = O(1/\log d)$ with $n \gg dr$, without assuming $r \leq r_c$.
 Our theory can be adapted to both of these assumptions.
 Our results support the empirical success of contrastive learning.
-Proofs are deferred to Appendix \ref{appx: downstream}.

 \if0 Notice that the lower bound in theorem 3.1 takes the form of $c\sqrt{r}$.
 I think it will be consistent if you also show the order of $r$ in thm 3.4.
 By the way I think in lemma B9 it should be $cr$ rather than $r-c$.
 Could you please check that?